Surge (2020 British film)

-Surge is a 2020 British thriller film, directed by Aneil Karia from a screenplay by Karia, Rupert Jones and Rita Kalnejasis.
+Surge is a 2020 British psychological drama thriller film, directed by Aneil Karia from a screenplay by Karia, Rupert Jones and Rita Kalnejasis.
 It stars Ben Whishaw, Ellie Haddington, Ian Gelder and Jasmine Jobson.

 It had its world premiere at the Sundance Film Festival on 26 January 2020 and was released in the United Kingdom on 28 May 2021, by Vertigo Releasing.

 Premise

-A mentally-ill man goes on a bold and reckless journey of self-liberation in the city of London.
+A mentally ill man goes on a bold and reckless journey of self-liberation in London.